Classifying bioacoustic data without individual call annotations using temporal convolutional networks and feature extractors: Introduction

-This study addresses two of the most prevalent challenges in training deep DL models with bioacoustics data.
-Firstly, we tackle the issue of small dataset sizes and the high variability in ambient noise and acoustic data across different sources and geographical regions by combining data from multiple sources collected under various deployment conditions.
-Secondly, we address the problem of weak labeling by proposing a workflow that leverages existing weakly annotated data to train robust DL classification models.
+This study proposes a new methodology for detecting sperm whale click trains that addresses two of the most prevalent challenges of bioacoustics data and training DL models for acoustic detection.
+Firstly, we tackle the issue of small dataset sizes and high variability in environmental and anthropogenic noise and acoustic data across different sources and geographical regions by curating a dataset from multiple sources collected under various deployment conditions.
+Secondly, we address the problem of weak labelling by proposing a workflow that leverages existing weakly annotated data to train robust DL classification models.
+This comprises unsupervised feature extraction, for which we compare unsupervised variational autoencoders (VAEs) to expert-led handpicked acoustic features.
+This step avoids the need for setting manual thresholds (e.g. amplitude or energy cut-offs) or providing strong labels.
+The extracted features are then classified via a Temporal Convolutional Network (TCN), a DL architecture tailored for sequence processing \citep{bai_empirical_2018}, which has been successfully employed for acoustic data classification in recent years \citep{bai_empirical_2018, davies_temporal_2019, xie_frog_2022} due to its ability to capture long-term dependencies and temporal context.
+To the best of our knowledge, this paper is the first to propose the VAE-TCN framework in the context of bioacoustic data detection and classification.

-In this pursuit, we propose a novel approach based on unsupervised variational autoencoders (VAEs) \citep{kingma_introduction_2019} to learn a low-dimensional feature representation space, while at the same time eliminating the need for a manual threshold setting or strong labels for individual target sound events.
-We assessed the ability of VAEs to learn meaningful patterns and extract information from waveforms and spectrogram representations without prior knowledge of the target sounds, and we compare them to classical methods used in earlier works to extract acoustic parameters, including root-mean-square calculations, energy level sums, and spectral properties \citep{cox_development_2011}.
+Traditional bioacoustic detection often relies on hand-made parameters such as peak frequencies, spectral shape, and inter-click intervals \citep{usman_review_2020, towsey_use_2014, miller_seasonal_2018}.
+While recent methods using energy-temporal features \citep{li_classification_2024} or acoustic indices \citep{frasier_machine_2021} show promise, they often fail in new soundscapes \citep{sethi_limits_2023}.
+Autoencoders \citep{bianco_machine_2019} and VAEs have been shown to surpass expert-selected features for tasks such as species discrimination \citep{goffinet_low-dimensional_2021, rowe_acoustic_2021} and call clustering \citep{reeves_ozanich_unsupervised_2020}, but direct comparisons for complex tasks remain lacking.
+We chose VAEs over deterministic autoencoders because they encode input data into a probabilistic latent space, which enhances robsustness to variation and noise in the input data, and allows for smooth interpolations in between data points in this continuous latent space \citep{rezende_stochastic_2014}.
+We assessed the ability of VAEs to learn meaningful patterns and extract information from waveforms and spectrogram representations without prior knowledge of the target sounds.
+To evaluate the learning efficacy of VAEs, we compared them to traditional, expert-led methods \citep{cox_development_2011} to select acoustic parameters, including root-mean-square calculations, energy level sums, and spectral properties.